 The Tenant-In-Common entities are each named on the deed, as well as the Tenant-In-Common entities percentage of individual ownership.
 A signed agreement between Tenant-In-Common owners details respective rights and responsibilities.

 One owner is designated the manager.
-This is an unpaid position, which can be passed among owners.
+This can be a paid or unpaid position, which can be passed among owners.
 This manager is responsible for contracting with a professional property management company, to handle the day-to-day operations, as decided and directed by the group.
-The managing member serves as the conduit through which information, news, and correspondence, can flow between the individual owners, the property management company, and Realty Yield.
+The managing member serves as the conduit through which information, news, and correspondence, can flow between the individual owners, the property management company, and in some/many cases Realty Yield.
 The managing member is responsible for insuring all members receive their monthly income and expense reports from the management company.
 The managing member will typically visit the property at least twice each year and encourages all other members to join him or her.

 Each year the managing member of the investment group revisits the management strategy, with both the property management company and Realty Yield.
 After consultation with the group and reviewing reports, the property’s annual operating budget is discussed and prepared by the property management company.